 Food in Bhutan:

 Currency: The Bhutanese currency is called Ngultrum or shortcut Nu.
-American Express, Master Cards, Credit cards are accepted only in a few places.
-ATM machines are now available in major cities in Bhutan.
+American Express, Master Cards, and Credit cards are accepted only in a few places.
+ATMs are now available in major cities in Bhutan.
 Please do not carry 500 and 1000 Indian notes, which are banned in Bhutan.

 Social Security: